Culpeper County, Virginia

-Culpeper County is a county located along the borderlands of the northern and central region of the Commonwealth of Virginia.
-As of the 2020 United States Census, the population was 52,552.
+Culpeper County is a United States county located in the north-central part of the Piedmont region of the Commonwealth of Virginia.
+As of the 2020 United States census, the population was 52,552.
 Its county seat and only incorporated community is Culpeper.

 Culpeper County is included in the Washington–Baltimore–Arlington, DC–MD–VA–WV–PA Combined Statistical Area.

 History

 At the time of European encounter, the inhabitants of future Culpeper County were a Siouan-speaking sub-group of the Manahoac tribe called the Tegninateo.
 Culpeper County was established in 1749, with territory partitioned from Orange County.
 The county is named for Thomas Colepeper, 2nd Baron Colepeper, colonial governor of Virginia from 1677 to 1683.

 In May 1749, the first Culpeper Court convened in the home of Robert Tureman, near the present location of the Town of Culpeper.
 In July 1749, Tureman commissioned 17-year-old George Washington as the first County surveyor.
 One of his first duties was to lay out the county's courthouse complex, which included the courthouse, jail, stocks, gallows and accessory buildings.
 By 1752 the complex stood at the present northeast corner of Davis and Main Streets.
 The courthouse village was named Town of Fairfax for Thomas Fairfax, 6th Lord Fairfax of Cameron (1693–1781).

 During the Virginia convention held in May 1775, the colony was divided into sixteen districts.
 Each district had instructions to raise a battalion of men "to march at a minute's notice."
 Culpeper, Orange and Fauquier, forming one district, raised 350 men in "Clayton's old field" on the Catalpa estate; they were called the Culpeper Minute Men.
 In December, the Minute Men, marching under their flag depicting a rattlesnake and inscribed with the words "Liberty or Death" and "Don't Tread on Me", took part in the Battle of Great Bridge, the first Revolutionary battle on Virginia soil.
 The Culpeper Minute Men reorganized in 1860 in response to the impending Civil War and became part of 13th Infantry's Company B, fighting against the US Government forces.
 The Culpeper Minutemen were again organized for World War I, and joined the 116th Infantry.